koltondecker/goal-tracker/README.md

 ![Landing Page](/public/img/landing.png)

 The landing page directs the user to create an account.
-The simple sign in page only asks for your first and last name, a uniquie username, your email, and a password.
+The simple sign in page only asks for your first and last name, a unique username, your email, and a password.
 The password is then encrypted so even our dev team can't see it.
 (This protects the user's privacy).
 If you already have an account, you can click "Log In" to enter only your email and password, and you're good to go!

 ![Sign Up](/public/img/signup.png)
 ![Log In](/public/img/login.png)